"

 📘How do the serving sizes differ in the various exchange lists?

-Serving sizes in the Exchange System are designed so that foods within each group provide similar amounts of carbohydrate, protein, fat, and calories.
+Serving sizes in Exchange Lists are designed so that foods within each group provide similar amounts of CHO, PRO, FAT, and calories.
 While the nutrient values are standardized, the actual portions look very different.
 Some examples for each exchange group are given below.

 • Starch Exchange (Starchy Vegetables & Grains)